-Thankfully if that’s what you’ve been trying to find out you’ve landed in exactly the right place because I’ve took a closer look at it & in this review I’ll be uncovering everything there is you need to know, including how it all works & whether or not the opportunity is actually worthwhile. 🙂
+Thankfully if that’s what you’ve been trying to find out you’ve landed in exactly the right place because I’ve taken a closer look at it & in this review, I’ll be uncovering everything there is you need to know, including how it all works & whether or not the opportunity is actually worthwhile.

 To quote CUTCO Cutlery’s website:

-I’m not saying that itself means Vector Marketing is a scam – I’ve just saying it from the off when I see that it always makes me a little more wary about an opportunity.
+I’m not saying that itself means Vector Marketing is a scam – I’m just saying that from the off when I see that it always makes me a little more wary about an opportunity.

 But I will say that based on the customer reviews found over at the BBB (as shown below) it doesn’t look like an overly great start for Vector Marketing…